redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 3. Run the command `sec-lsm-manager-cmd permission p` and check it that returns an error (too small)
 4. Run the command `sec-lsm-manager-cmd permission $(head -c 1025 /dev/zero | tr '\0' x)`
-   and check it that returns an error
+   and check that it returns an error (too big)

 ### Setting plug properties